 I grew up conscious of my status as an immigrant.
 I was told, in so many different ways—from the tabloids, from advertising, from signs outside factories or in the windows of cafés or boarding houses, and occasionally from the neighbours—how inferior we Irish were.
 We were dirty, lazy, and criminal.
 We’d steal the eyes out of your head and come back for the eyelashes.
 Irish men were drunks who beat their wives and Irish women were sad doormats who were OK about that.

-I was told that we went to England only to claim what was then called National Assistance (welfare) and refused to work.
+I was told that we went to England only to claim what was then called National Assistance (welfare) and refused to work even when there was work on offer.
 I stumbled on a piece of the truth about that when I was very young, even though I didn’t understand it at the time.
 I was learning to read, and feeling quite pleased with myself about it, when I saw a sign outside a factory that read: ‘Vacancies within.
 No Irish Need Apply’.
 My father, source of all wisdom, was at a loss to explain that to me, but he was clearly hurt and angered by it.
 As a consequence, it was seared into my brain.